thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/program_listing_file_necsim_Community.h.rst.txt

    class Community
    {
    protected:
-       bool bMem; // boolean for whether the database is in memory or not. bool bFileSet; // boolean for whether the database has been set already. sqlite3 *database; // stores the in-memory database connection. sqlite3 *outdatabase; // stores the file database connection bool bSqlConnection; // true if the data connection has been established.
+       bool in_mem; // boolean for whether the database is in memory or not. bool database_set; // boolean for whether the database has been set already. sqlite3 *database; // stores the in-memory database connection. sqlite3 *outdatabase; // stores the file database connection bool bSqlConnection; // true if the data connection has been established.
        Row<TreeNode> *nodes; // in older versions this was called list.
 Changed to avoid confusion with the built-in class.
        Row<unsigned long> row_out;
        unsigned long iSpecies;
-       bool bSample; // checks whether the samplemask has already been imported. bool bDataImport; // checks whether the main sim data has been imported.
+       bool has_imported_samplemask; // checks whether the samplemask has already been imported. bool has_imported_data; // checks whether the main sim data has been imported.
        Samplematrix samplemask; // the samplemask object for defining the areas we want to sample from. vector<Fragment> fragments; // a vector of fragments for storing each fragment's coordinates.
        CommunityParameters *current_community_parameters;